Airglow: Calculation

 We can compare this with "real" answers from exposure time calculators.
-For an 8 m unit Very Large Telescope telescope, according to the FORS exposure time calculator, 40 hours of observing time are needed to reach V = 28, while the 2.4 m Hubble only takes 4 hours according to the ACS exposure time calculator.
+For an 8 m unit Very Large Telescope telescope, according to the FORS exposure time calculator, 40 hours of observing time are needed to reach V = 28, while the 2.4 m Hubble only takes 4 hours according to the exposure time calculator.
 A hypothetical 8 m Hubble telescope would take about 30 minutes.

 This calculation shows that reducing the view field size can make fainter objects more detectable against the airglow; unfortunately, adaptive optics techniques that reduce the diameter of the view field of an Earth-based telescope by an order of magnitude only as yet work in the infrared, where the sky is much brighter.
 A space telescope is not restricted by the view field, since it is not affected by airglow.

 Induced airglow

 Two images of the sky over the HAARP Gakona facility using the NRL-cooled CCD imager at 557.7 nm.
 The field of view is approximately 38°.
 The left-hand image shows the background star field with the HF transmitter off.
 The right-hand image was taken 63 seconds later with the HF transmitter on.
 Structure is evident in the emission region.

 Scientific experiments have been conducted to induce airglow by directing high-power radio emissions at the Earth's ionosphere.
 These radiowaves interact with the ionosphere to induce faint but visible optical light at specific wavelengths under certain conditions.
 The effect is also observable in the radio frequency band, using ionosondes.